droonga/droonga.org/reference/message/index.md

 Status codes of error responses are similar to HTTP's one.
 Possible values:

 `400` and other `4xx` statuses
 : An error of the request message.

-General errors for any message type are:
+`500` and other `5xx` statuses
+: An internal error of the Droonga Engine.

+### Error types {#error-type}

+There are some error types for any command.

-  `400` `MissingDatasetParameter`
+`MissingDatasetParameter`
 : Means you've forgotten to specify the `dataset`.
+The status code is `400`.

-  `404` `UnknownDataset`
+`UnknownDataset`
 : Means you've specified a dataset which is not existing.
+The status code is `404`.

-  `400` `UnknownCommand`
+`UnknownCommand`
 : Means there is no adapter or handler for the command given as the `type`.

-`500` and other `5xx` statuses
-: An internal error of the Droonga Engine.
+The status code is `400`.

 ### Body of error responses {#error-body}